-Thursday PM Forecast: Rain expected into the evening hours
+Thursday PM Forecast: Rain expected to fizzle out into the evening hours

 Latest Weather Blog

-Thursday PM Forecast: Rain expected into the evening hours
+Thursday PM Forecast: Rain expected to fizzle out into the evening hours

-Areal Flood Advisory for parts of East and West Baton Rouge parishes until 4:45 PM.
-3-4" of rain have already fallen in this area, 1-2" is expected per hour as showers continue on into the afternoon hours.

 Radar is beginning to get active across the Capital Area, some showers could produce heavy downpours, gusty winds, or frequent lightning.